15 Christmas things to do in New York City

 How to buy NBA tickets

 The demand to go to an NBA game is extremely high so it is normal for tickets to sell out quickly.
-The NBA regular season starts at the end of October and ends at the end of April, so if you want to attend a game, my advice is to buy tickets online as far in advance as possible.
+The season starts at the end of October and ends at the end of April, so if you want to attend a game, my advice is to buy NBA tickets online as far in advance as possible.
 Also, by booking online you will be able to choose the place you like the most.

 I recommend you to read the post NBA tickets in New York: how to buy and prices because there you will find a guide that will help you to get the most out of the experience.
 So grab your hot dog and your cap and get ready to catch some of the jerseys thrown by the cheerleaders - with any luck you might even get on the legendary "kiss-cam" at the stadium!